In this article, we show you the biggest warehouse automation trends in 2021 that could change your warehouse operations.

 Other benefits of using AGVs and AMRs include:

 - Reduced labor.
-By taking care of navigation, these machines can reduce the amount of labor involved with handling materials
+By taking care of navigation, these machines can reduce the labor allocated to handling materials.

 - Better scalability.
-You can start with a few units and add as your operation and needs change
+You can start with a few units and add them as your operation and needs change.

 AVG and AMR manufacturers include: